Sam-Fang123/Communication-System-Simulation/OFDM/README.md

-# MATLAB-Simulation
+# OFDM-Simulation
-Communication system simulation using Matlab
+OFDM simulation using MATLAB

+There AWGN verison and Multipath verison.

+Some results are in .pptx file.